 6. The Agreement

-The Punch Buying Club Lease agreement has been introduced relatively recently.
-Be aware that the agreement you are taking over might not be the same as our new partnership agreements.
+The Foundation Tenancy and Partnership Lease agreement have been introduced relatively recently.
+Be aware that the agreement you are taking over might not be the same as our new agreements.
 It might have been drawn up by Bass or Vanguard, prior to Punch taking them over.
 You need to know:

 - What are the full terms and conditions of the agreement?